 - Downtown Campus Farmers Market- WVU Dining partners with other campus groups to host a weekly Farmer's Market on WVU's downtown campus during the fall semester.

-- Food Recovery- Partnerships with local food pantries and job training centers allow WVU Dining to divert thousands of pounds of uneaten cooked food away from landfills to local hungry families.
+- Food Recovery- Partnerships with local food pantries allow WVU Dining to divert thousands of pounds of uneaten cooked food away from landfills to local hungry families.

 - Cooking Oil Recovery- Used cooking oil is recycled and converted to environmentally responsible biodiesel fuel, which can power any diesel motor.